etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     except ResourceDoesNotExist:
         ...

-It is generally advisable to subclass build-in exception classes.
-That helps clearly communicating errors that are specific to our problem and tell errors bubbling up from our code from other, less expected failures.
+It is generally advisable to subclass built-in exception classes.
+That helps to clearly communicate errors that are specific to our problem and differentiate errors that bubble up from our code from other, less expected failures.

 Ad-hoc namespaces
 ^^^^^^^^^^^^^^^^^

 When we encounter colliding variables, we might want to isolate them from each other.
-Most obvious way is to wrap at least one of them into a class:
+The most obvious way is to wrap at least one of them into a class:

 .. code-block:: python